mdneuzerling/gleamveil/README.md

 The CSS, JavaScript, HTML template, and build script of this project were created with the assistance of large language models.

 Large language models were  **not** involved in the creation of the content for this project.
-All stories, history, mechanics, deities, geography, lore, etc. are original work.
-Some visual elements (such as maps) are temporary placeholders.
+All stories, history, mechanics, deities, geography, lore, etc. are original work, except the maps which are temporary placeholders.

 ## Project Structure